 Alert!
 Firefox 69 Removes Support for the HTML <keygen> Element

 The HTML <keygen> element is one of the features, which is used for generating the key material and the submission of the public key, as a part of an HTML form.
 It’s a mechanism which is designed to use with Web-based certificate management system.
-Likewise, this
+Likewise, this element is used within an HTML form with other needed information for constructing a certificate request, which results in a signed certificate.

 So, with the Mozilla Firefox 69 release, this non-standard <keygen> HTML element along with HTMLKeygenElement DOM interface has been removed.
 Now, the alternative option is to make use of the web browsers, which supports this feature, i.e., Internet Explorer and Apple Safari, for picking up your Code Signing Certificate.